Game ideas for beginners in C/C++

-For complete beginners my suggestion is to start by doing some console games and then continue by utilizing a game library like Raylib for the engine.
+For complete beginners my suggestion is to start by doing some courses (Master Game Development) or some console games and then continue by utilizing a game library like Raylib for the engine.
 More experienced developers may take on the years-long challenge of developing a game engine but in my experience that usually takes you way off course and you still end up using a lot of libraries in the end.

 *Keep the list more like a guide on what is already out there and popular but don’t forget to add your spin on it.